AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/technicalSpecifications.md

 <img src="../images/northEastView.jpg" alt="northEastView" width="55%"/>

-Unfortunately, we didn't have the idea of where put the bookshelves after the fresco installation.
+The size of the fresco is delimited by the tape of the wall.

 <img src="../images/IMG_3585.jpg" alt="Fresco location" width="55%"/>